Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) dynamism;

-c) change in time of some microgroups by others;
+c) replacement of some microgroups by others over time;

-d) change due to the passage of the life cycle of plants;
+d) change due to passage life cycle plants;

 e) b + c + d.

-51. The English scientist Watt (Watt, 1947) distinguished the following phases of the age variability of plants and, accordingly, the variability of microgroups:
+51. The English scientist Watt (1947) distinguished the following phases of age-related variability of plants and, accordingly, variability of microgroups:

 b) invasive;